 This primitive requests the transmission of a Fine Timing Measurement frame to a peer entity to initiate an EDCA based ranging measurement exchange (see 11.21.6.4.2), a TB Ranging measurement exchange(see 11.21.6.4.3), a Non-TB Ranging measurement exchange(11.21.6.4.4), or a Passive TB Ranging Measurement exchange (see 11.21.6.4.8); with the specified peer entity. (#3276).
+Unless specified otherwise, the Passive TB Ranging measurement exchange follows the rules and procedures specified for the TB Ranging measurement exchange. (#5233)